 All prices discussed are in USD.

 Given the price of pure vanilla extract in the grocery store, this isn’t very surprising.
 You can use these to make your own vanilla or in fancy desserts like crème brûlée.
-So really, they’re not that expensive, but $80 for beans still feels like a lot.
+So really, they’re not that expensive, but over a dollar a bean still feels like a lot.

 Macadamia nuts are just straight-up expensive.
 Apparently new plants take 7-10 years to begin producing nuts which then have to be harvested by hand.
 Likes, no wonder they’re $30 a pound.